-If you grew up in the same era as myself, then you have probably watched shows like “A Different World”, “In Living Single”, “Girlfriends” and probably even “Being Mary Jane”.
-You’ve watched how the friendships and sisterhood was celebrated and admired after.
+If you grew up in the same era as me, then you have probably watched shows like “A Different World”, “In Living Single”, “Girlfriends” and probably even “Being Mary Jane”.
+You’ve watched how the friendships and sisterhood were celebrated and admired after.
 Every woman deserves a circle of friends that she can rely on, she can trust, someone that she can confide in and bring joy into her life.
-Of course, not all friendships will survive, but for the ones that endures the most, and still remains strong are to be cherished.
+Of course, not all friendships will survive, but for the ones that endure the most, and still remains strong are to be cherished.

 I have had a lot of female friends for as long as I can remember.
 Once I got into high school that was when my friendships between girls and guys became more of a balancing beam.
 During high school when you are going through, what may feel like the most prominent time of your life, you may learn that some friends are better at listening than others, or even better at cheering you up when you are down.
 You will also learn the difference between a GOOD friend and a BAD friend.
 When I first started high school back in 2001, I left all my friends from middle school behind.
 I was the only one from my school that got accepted into my high school and I was more than happy.
 I met a girl that very first day and we became best friends for the next two years.
 Bianca was different from any other girl that I have ever been friends with, she was bubbly, talented, and funny.
 We had this inside joke where we would compare our friendship to Kerry Washington and Julia Stiles’ friendship in “Save The Last Dance”.
 We both were together when 9/11 happened and we watched each other’s back from that moment on.
 We drifted apart during our junior year and I regret that even to this day.
 She was my first true best friend.
 After a couple of months, I have befriended three more girls who also played a large part in my high school life.
 Lucy, Adilene and Jasber and between the four of them, I didn’t need any more friends because I got what I needed from them.
 Someone who listened, someone who encouraged me to get out of my comfort zone, someone who made me laugh through my darkest of times and someone who just had a peaceful spirit.